mampudi/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project

-Blockchain based system that will pay users when they complete surveys
+This is a decentralized loyalty program that allows customers to earn loyalty tokens when they purchase from partners.

 # About

-The purpose of this project is to develop a platform where users can create online surveys.
-When creating a survey, the author will state the number of respondents as well as the survey’s expiry date.
-The author of the survey will then deposit ETH, which will be used to pay each respondent on completion of the survey.
+The purpose of this project is to develop a platform where customers can earn loyalty tokens when they purchase from partners.
+When making a purchase the partner will reward the customer with tokens based on the total value that the customer spent.
+These tokens should be exchangeable for other ERC20 tokens like ETH or DAI allowing customers to be in total control of how they move and preserve their value.
-The amount paid to each respondent will depend on;
-*	the amount deposited per survey and,
-*	the number of respondents per survey.

-For continuous research and development, as well as application maintenance, the software development team will apply a 5% fee per survey deposit.
-While completing the survey, each respondent will be notified of how much they will earn.
-On completion, respondents will provide their ETH addresses in order to receive payment.
+The customers that have made a purchase from any of the partners within the last 7 days will be eligible for a weekly NFT drop/voucher (lottery).
+This NFT could be;
+* a voucher from one of the partners that allows the winner to receive a specified package.
+* an NFT from our collaborating artists.

 # Example workflows
-1. An author creates a survey, specifies the number of respondents they want to fill in the survey, and how much ETH they want to deposit.
-2. The application will show them how much each respondent will be paid and if they agree, they can deposit the ETH.
-3. The contract will move a percentage of the ETH to the development teams Ethereum address, so they can keep improving the application.
-4. The respondent will then fill in a survey and get ETH sent to their Ethereum address.
-5. When the expiry date is reached and the number of users filling in the survey hasn't reached the max, the left over ETH will be sent back to the survey author.
+1. As a customer I want to earn tokens based on my purchases with partners so that I can be financially rewarded for my loyalty.
+2. As a customer I want to swap the loyalty token for DAI so that I can use it to fit my needs when the time comes.
+3. As a customer I want to take part in the weekly NFT/Voucher lottery so that I can get more value for shopping at partner stores or websites.
+4. As a partner I want to sponsor weekly NFT prizes that can be won as part of the lottery so that I can make customers come to my store or website to redeem the prize.
+5. As an artist I want to sponsor artistic NFT drops that can be won as part of the lottery so that I can improve my profile and engagement.
+6. As a customer I want to see how and where I earned my tokens so that I am able to make better decisions of where I shop in future.
+7. As a customer I want to see all the NFT’s I have earned as part of the weekly lottery so that I am able to see the benefits of being a loyal customer.